 What Is the Martingale Strategy?

-The Martingale strategy originated in 18th-century France and was first used in gambling, particularly roulette.
+The Martingale strategy was developed in 18th-century France.
+It was initially used in gambling, particularly roulette.
 The concept is simple: every time you lose a bet, you double your next bet.
-When you eventually win, you recover all previous losses plus a small profit.
-Here’s an example using gambling logic:
+When you win, you recover all previous losses and also earn a small profit.

 • Bet $10 → lose